Hack-TIY-2015-OfficeHawk/officehawk/README.md

 ###<a name="emp-delete"></a>Delete Employee

-Delete an employee from a team/org, must be logged in as an ADMIN user by providing their auth_token as a header
+Delete an employee from a team/org and any associated data, must be logged in as an ADMIN user by providing their auth_token as a header

 **URL** /employees/:employee_id